 The information listed below provides a general outline of the soil types on the tracts proposed for sale.
-USDA - NRCS soil survey indicated Land Capability Classification for Section 16, T28N, R2W as a mixture of 3E-75%, and 4E-25% soils.
-The 3E and 4E soils consisting of 20.00 acres are currently utilized for a homesite (7.90 acres), tame pasture (5.60 acres), and native rangeland (6.50 acres).
-These soils meet DNRC's breaking criteria, but do to the small size of the fields and proximity to Pondera Coulee, it would be recommended that the proposed sale area remaining as a homesite and grazing land. ("If properly managed, soils in classes 1, 2, 3, 4 are suitable for the mechanized production of commonly grown field crops and for pasture and woodland.
+USDA - NRCS soil survey indicated Land Capability Classification for Section 10, T31N, R5W as a mixture of 7E-100% soils.
+The total acreage of class 7E soils is generally not suitable for small grain crop production.
+This tract would not meet current DNRC breaking criteria as the soil types would not support small grain production.
+USDA - NRCS soil survey indicated Land Capability Classification for Section 15, T31N, R5W as a mixture of 7E-100% soils.
+The total acreage of class 7E soils is generally not suitable for small grain crop production.
+This tract would not meet current DNRC breaking criteria as the soil types would not support small grain production. ("If properly managed, soils in classes 1, 2, 3, 4 are suitable for the mechanized production of commonly grown field crops and for pasture and woodland.
 The degree of the soil limitations affecting the production of cultivated crops increases progressively from class 1 to class 5.
 The limitations can affect levels of production and the risk of permanent soil deterioration caused by erosion and other factors.
 Soils in classes 5, 6, 7 are generally not suitable for mechanized productions without special management.
-Capability subclasses indicate the dominant limitations in the class, E, shows that the main hazard is the risk of erosion unless a close growing plant cover is maintained."
-From USDA-NRCS Soil Survey).
+Capability subclasses indicate the dominant limitations in the class, E, shows that the main hazard is the risk of erosion unless a close growing plant cover is maintained.
+Capability subclasses indicate the dominant limitations in the class "S" shows that the soil is limited mainly because it is shallow, droughty, or stony.
+"From USDA-NRCS Soil Survey).

-Topography is gently rolling composed of a homesite, tame pasture, and native rangeland.
+Topography is rolling to steep slopes composed of native rangeland.
 Soils are stable due to permanent vegetation cover being maintained upon the tract.
-This tract is surrounded by irrigated agricultural land, tame pasture, and native rangeland.
-It is unlikely this tract would be broke for agricultural production in the future as it has been historically used as a homesite and grazing land.
+These tracts are surrounded by native rangeland contained in large pastures used for grazing.
+It is unlikely these tracts would be broke for agricultural production in the future as they have been historically used as grazing land.
 The proposal does not involve any on the ground disturbance, so there are no soil effect differences between the alternatives.
-It is expected that this land will be used for a homesite and livestock grazing in the future.
+It is expected that this land will be livestock grazing in the future.

-The State owns certain minerals under this parcel and would retain ownership of these mineral rights if the tract is sold.
+The State owns certain minerals under these parcels and would retain ownership of these mineral rights if the tracts are sold.